 One woman I worked with had over fifty years of clutter in her home.
 She sincerely wanted to clear it in order not to leave her family with a mess to sort out when she died, but felt paralyzed to begin.
 Finally she took the plunge and booked a series of hands-on sessions with me.

 At first her helpful husband disposed of all the things she cleared, taking them by the car load to the local recycling centre and charity shops.
 But one day she happened to be travelling with him when he dropped off the latest boxes she had filled.
 Her eyes sparkled as she told me how liberating it felt to personally jettison the bags into the recycling container and deliver the boxes to the charity shop.
 She realized how much more complete she felt, because this had enabled her to really say goodbye to the things and let them go.
 After that, she would never let him dispose of her clutter alone.
 ‘Why should he have all the fun?’ she said.

-When Richard or I, or the clutter clearing practitioners we have trained, work with clients we’re happy to help people who are elderly, sick, or disabled to remove their clutter at the end of the session (Richard has a large van he uses for this purpose).
+When Richard or I or the clutter clearing practitioners we have trained, work with clients we’re happy to help people who are elderly, sick, or disabled to remove their clutter at the end of the session.
 But whenever possible, we encourage people to do this final part of the process themselves, or at least accompany us if we do it for them.
 It’s a deliciously satisfying feeling.

 The sooner the better

 People often ask me why clutter clearing feels so revitalizing.
 The reason is that it’s not just physical items you are clearing out of your home.
 You are also removing the clumps of stagnant energy that have accumulated around them.